beegee-tokyo/WisBlock-Sensor-For-LoRaWAN/README.md

 ... to be updated, check platformio.ini for a list of all libraries used

 ### _REMARK_
-The project was developed using Platform IO. ~~But for the users that _**still**_ stick to Arduino IDE, an Arduino IDE compatible copy of the sources is in the ArduinoIDE folder.~~ The code is not compiling on Arduino IDE atm.
+The project was developed using Platform IO.
+But for the users that _**still**_ stick to Arduino IDE, an Arduino IDE compatible copy of the sources is in the ArduinoIDE folder.
 The complete project for PIO is in the PlatformIO folder.

 ### _REMARK_
 When using PlatformIO, the libraries are all listed in the **`platformio.ini`** and are automatically installed when the project is compiled.
-~~When using Arduino IDE all libraries need to be installed manually using the Arduino Library Manager.~~
+When using Arduino IDE all libraries need to be installed manually using the Arduino Library Manager.

 ----